thinkful-ei-narwhal/Tyler-Petful-Client/petful-client-template/README.md

 - The pet's name, gender, age, and breed.
 - A story of the pet's journey to the shelter

-3. As a user interested in adopting pets,
+3. (Complete) As a user interested in adopting pets,
    I want to see the pets that I can adopt.

 Acceptance criteria